BERLIN

 COLORS OF BERLIN

 The COLORS OF BERLIN cups tell of the connection between the porcelain manufacturer and its hometown.
-Whether green like the Tiergarten, blue like the lakes in Köpenick, sandy colors like the popular bathing beach in Wannsee or anthracite like the fashionable center - the BERLIN breakfast cup designed by Enzo Mari appears in shimmering luster colors as a homage to the urban manufacturing district.
-They are as diverse as the metropolis itself, where they are still passionately handcrafted by KPM Berlin to this day.
+Whether green like the Tiergarten, blue like the lakes of Köpenick, sand colors like the popular beach in Wannsee or anthracite like the fashionable Mitte - as a tribute to the urban manufacturing district, the BERLIN breakfast cup designed by Enzo Mari appears in shimmering luster colors.
+They shimmer as multifaceted as the metropolis itself, where they are still passionately handcrafted by KPM Berlin today.

 Photo: Benjamin Zibner

-Every piece in the KPM Individual series is unique in the truest sense.
-As a present, it has embodied the highest personal appreciation for over 250 years.
-The KPM master painting individualizes almost every KPM favorite piece with initials, an elegant name or a personal message.
-In this way, perfected craftsmanship and artistic master painting are combined.
-An ideal gift for unique occasions such as births, christenings and weddings or simply as a special piece for your own collection.
+Each piece in the KPM Individual series is unique in the truest sense of the word.
+As a gift, it has embodied the highest level of personal appreciation for over 250 years.
+The KPM master painting team personalizes almost every KPM favorite piece with initials, an elegant signature or a personal message.
+This combines perfected craftsmanship with artistic master painting.
+An ideal gift for unique occasions such as births, baptisms and weddings or simply as a special piece for your own collection.

 Enzo Mari is one of the most intellectual and influential international designers of the second half of the 20th century.
-In collaboration with the KPM workshop and today's chief designer Thomas Wenzel, Mari revolutionized manufacturing processes and design guidelines and created a vase collection between 1993 and 1996 and today's design classic BERLIN.
+In collaboration with the KPM workshop and today's head designer Thomas Wenzel, Mari revolutionized manufacturing processes and design guidelines and created a vase collection and today's design classic BERLIN between 1993 and 1996.